 - Walking Tour: Colosseum, Roman Forum, and Palatine Hill – Excellent guided tour of Ancient Rome.
 Skip the line to enter all three sites.
 Very kid-friendly.

-- Pizza-Making & Market Tour (3.5 hours by Walks of Italy) – Learn to make pizza at a local trattoria.
-Fun!
+- Pizza-Making & Dinner – Learn to make pizza at a local trattoria.
+Kid-friendly and fun!